openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 ---
-title: What is version control?
+title: From monolith to cloud service
 description: What is version control?
 If you're developing code, building websites, or writing documentation, using version control is essential to protect your work. ms.prod: devops ms.technology: devops-learn